opendatasoft/ods-documentation/source/configuring_portal/custom_urls.rst

 ===========================

 When a domain is created it has one URL, in the form ``<domain>.opendatasoft.com``.
 As the domain URL is a very important tool for discoverability, branding and ease of access, there will often be a need to customize this URL.
-As such, the OpenDataSoft platform allows for adding URLS to a domain.
+As such, the OpenDataSoft platform allows for adding URLs to a domain.
 These customization options are currently not exposed in the back office, and must be requested by sending an email to support@opendatasoft.com.
 The customization options are detailed below.

 OpenDataSoft URLs
 -----------------